ckulka/baikal-docker/README.md

 docker-compose up
 ```

-Then you can hit [http://localhost](http://localhost) or [http://host-ip](http://host-ip) in your browser and use Baikal.
+You can now open [http://localhost](http://localhost) or [http://host-ip](http://host-ip) in your browser and use Baikal.

 ### Persistent Data

-The image exposes the `/var/www/baikal/Specific` and `/var/www/baikal/config` folder, which contain the persistent data.
-This folder should be part of a regular backup.
+The image exposes the `/var/www/baikal/Specific` and `/var/www/baikal/config` folders, which contain the persistent data.
+These folders should be part of a regular backup.

-If want to use local folders instead of Docker volumes, see [examples/docker-compose.localvolumes.yaml](https://github.com/ckulka/baikal-docker/blob/master/examples/docker-compose.localvolumes.yaml) to avoid file permission issues.
+If you want to use local folders instead of Docker volumes, see [examples/docker-compose.localvolumes.yaml](https://github.com/ckulka/baikal-docker/blob/master/examples/docker-compose.localvolumes.yaml) to avoid file permission issues.

 ### Let's Encrypt + Traefik